moovel/properium/README.md

 # prop-model

-Define properties and their validation to create a model class.
+Define properties and their validations to create your model classes.